Salaries & JobsUpdated March 2026

 13 items listed · Annual figuresData verified March 2026

-The registered nurse salary range in Twin Falls accounts for a price-competitive market where providers work harder for each customer in this market.
+The registered nurse salary range in Twin Falls accounts for a price-competitive market where local businesses work harder for each customer in this market.
 At 21% above the national average, compensation reflects both living costs and employer competition for qualified professionals.

 Practical Advice for Twin Falls